Qemu ZCU102 hvisor Startup

 1. Download the BSP corresponding to the Petalinux version, in the example it is ZCU102 BSP 2024.1

-4. This will create a xilinx-zcu102-2024.1 folder, which contains the parameters required for QEMU to simulate ZCU102 (device tree), as well as precompiled Linux images, device trees, Uboot, etc., that can be directly loaded onto the board.
+4. This will create a xilinx-zcu102-2024.1 folder, which contains the parameters needed for QEMU to simulate ZCU102 (device tree), as well as pre-compiled Linux images, device trees, Uboot, etc., that can be directly loaded onto the board.

 Compile Hvisor

-Refer to "Running Hvisor on Qemu" to configure the environment required for compiling Hvisor, then in the hvisor directory, execute:
+Refer to "Running Hvisor on Qemu" for configuring the environment required to compile Hvisor, then in the hvisor directory, execute:

 make ARCH=aarch64 LOG=info BOARD=zcu102 cp

-to perform the compilation.
-The directory /target/aarch64-unknown-none (may vary)/debug/hvisor will contain the required hvisor image.
+to compile.
+The directory /target/aarch64-unknown-none (may vary)/debug/hvisor contains the required hvisor image.

 Prepare Device Tree